Ballal65/Snowflake-csv-upload-with-internal-and-external-staging/internal_staging.md

 - User Stage: @<namespace>.@~;
 - Named Stage: @<stage_name>

-**Now, let's back to coding**

-Open your terminal to log in to snowsql.
+You can just open your terminal to log in to snowsql.
 To log in you will need your username and account URL.
 You can get these credentials by logging into your Snowflake account.
 ![Account](https://github.com/Ballal65/Snowflake-csv-upload-with-internal-and-external-staging/raw/main/screenshot.png)
 Your account URL looks something like
 ```
 https://<identifier>.<region>.snowflakecomputing.com/
 ```
+#### SnowSQL Login
-In your local machine use the copied credentials to log in. -a flag is used for account identifier and -u flag is used for username.
+In your local machine, you can use the copied credentials to log in. -a flag is used for account identifier and -u flag is used for username.
 ```
 snowsql -a <identifier>.<region> -u <username>
 ```